justinmahar/react-sub-unsub/README.md

 - **⚛️ Perfect for React effects**
   - Makes adding/removing listeners and timers in React effects a breeze.
 - **👍 Simple, flexible, and convenient**
-  - Use static functions yourself via `Subscribe`, or a `Subscriptions` instance for ultimate convenience.
+  - Use static functions yourself via `Subscribe`, or a `Subs` instance for ultimate convenience.

 ## Installation